Bellese/angular-design-system/README.md

 The modal is built the way it is because we have to come up with a way to destroy the modal after it has been enabled, if we dont we run into memory leak issues.
 This will cause the modal to take on values from a previous implementation.
 This will become a bigger issue if/when we start adding forms to modals.

-## Modal and Accessibility

-In order to get the modal to disable JAWS in the background you have to add `modal-aria-hidden` class to `app-root`.

 ## Pagination Component Example